-15. (1) Every non-banking financial company shall submit a Certificate from its Statutory Auditor that it is engaged in the [business] of non-banking financial institution requiring it to hold a Certificate of Registration under Section 45-IA of the RBI Act and is eligible to hold it.
+- 15. (1) Every non-banking financial company shall submit a Certificate from its Statutory Auditor that it is engaged in the 2[business] of non-banking financial institution requiring it to hold a Certificate of Registration under Section 45-IA of the RBI Act and is eligible to hold it.
 A certificate from the Statutory Auditor in this regard with reference to the position of the company as at end of the financial year ended March 31 may be submitted to the Regional Office of the Department of Non-Banking Supervision under whose jurisdiction the non-banking financial company is registered, within one month from the date of finalization of the balance sheet and in any case not later than December 30th of that year.
-Such certificate shall also indicate the asset/ income pattern of the non-banking financial company or Loan Company.

-- (2) For an NBFC-MFI, such Certificate should also indicate that the company fulfills all conditions stipulated to be classified as an NBFC-MFI in the notification DNBS.PD.No.234/CGM (US)-2011 dated December 02, 2011. - (3) For an NBFC-Factor, such Certificate shall indicate the requirement of holding the certificate under Section 3 of the Factoring Act.
-The certificate shall also indicate the percentage of factoring assets and income, that it fulfills all conditions stipulated under the Act to be classified as an NBFC-Factor and compliance to minimum capitalization norms, if FDI has been received.
+Such certificate shall also indicate the asset / income pattern of the non-banking financial company for making it eligible for classification as Asset Finance Company, Investment Company or Loan Company. - (2) For an NBFC-MFI, such Certificate should also indicate that the company fulfills all conditions stipulated to be classified as an NBFC-MFI in the notification DNBS.PD.No.234/CGM(US)-2011 dated December 02, 2011. - (3) For an NBFC-Factor, such Certificate should indicate the requirement of holding the certificate under Section 3 of the Factoring Act.
+The certificate should also indicate the percentage of factoring assets and income, the compliance that it fulfills all conditions stipulated under the Act to be classified as an NBFC-Factor and compliance to minimum capitalization norms, if FDI has been received.

-&lt;sup>3It was clarified in DNBS (PD) C.C.
+2It was clarified in DNBS (PD) C.C.
 No. 81/03.05.002/2006-07 dated October 19, 2006, that the business of non-banking financial institution (NBFI) means a company engaged in the business of financial institution as contained in Section 45I(a) of the RBI Act, 1934.
 For this purpose, the definition of 'Principal Business' given, vide Press Release 1998-99/1269 dated April 8, 1999 may be followed.